ctc87/Introduction_Node.js/README.md

+# Initial tasks in PL
+## Tasks:
+All of these tasks are explained for use it in Ubuntu
+1. Install git
+2. Introduction to node.js
+3. Install and use Pandoc

+## One install git
+In ubuntu install git in very simple.
+Open your bash terminal and use package manager like this:

+`$ sudo apt-get install git`

+To ensure it is installed correctly,: write in your terminal:

+`$ git --help`

+And you see something like this:
+![Imagen 4][4]

 # Introduction to node.js
 Little tutorial to install and example of use node.js based on the tutorial of the officia page(see fonts section)